Speech and Language Therapy (Including Year Abroad)

 D1: a) Use a range of advanced communication skills appropriate to Speech & Language Therapy and to multi-professional team working. b) Demonstrate effective, adaptable and confident communication with a range of different audiences and individuals.

-D2: a) Use the Internet; b) Access data via library, professional bodies etc; c) Use audio-visual presentation tools and techniques.
+D2: a) Use the Internet and other relevant technologies appropriately and ethically; b) Access data via the library, internet, professional bodies etc; c) Use audio-visual presentation tools and techniques.

-D4: a) Identify and analyse problems emerging from theory and practice
+D4: Identify and analyse problems emerging from theory and practice.

-D5: Motivate and engender partnership working, Demonstrate a strong awareness of personal imitations and scope of practice, Take responsibility for one's own work and signifcant responsiblity for the work of others, Respect and promote diversity, Facilitate learning and development in others
+D5: a) Motivate and engender partnership working; b) Demonstrate a strong awareness of personal limitations and scope of practice; c) Take responsibility for one's own work and significant responsibility for the work of others; d) Respect and promote diversity; e) Facilitate learning and development in others.

 Learning methods

 D1 is supported in small group discussion and seminars and tutorials and through direct working with clients in placement activity.
-D2 Students are introduced to a range of IT learning platforms such as Moodle and Library databases early in the course, supported by the Lifelong Study Skills Module in year 1.
-D3 is supported in seminars where students analyse and present work (e.g. from assessment data).
+For D2 Students are introduced to a range of IT learning platforms such as Moodle and Library databases early in the course.
+D3 is supported in seminars and tutorials where students analyse and present work (e.g. from assessment data).
 Tutorial time is allocated for small group discussion and problem solving.
 D4 is practised throughout the course.
-Students work through given problems or derived from the students’ practice.
+Students work through given problems or those derived from the students’ practice.
 D5 is facilitated by the use of collaborative group work and during seminars and through working as part of teams on placement.
 D6 is achieved through feedback and reflection on coursework and individual tutorial time.

 Assessment methods

-D1 is assessed by practice placements, coursework, essay, presentation, literature review, research proposal and viva.
-D2 is assessed through use of ability to access and cite references from internet sources.
+D1 is assessed by practice placements, coursework, essays, presentations, and the mini literature review, and vivas.
+D2 is assessed through the ability to access and cite references from internet sources.
 Practical assessments are also included which test students’ skills.
 The use of information technology during presentations is encouraged.
-D3 & D4 are assessed through course work, essay and dissertation.
-D5 and D6 are assessed through course work, oral presentations and clinical assessment forms.
+D3 & D4 are assessed through coursework, essays and the dissertation.
+D5 and D6 are assessed through coursework, oral presentations and clinical assessment forms.

 Note